Asinphi/Reveal-Typing/README.md

 ## Features

 - Pretty preview window that displays all your players' chatboxes
 - Customizable time interval between updates to the preview window.
-Lower values means it gets updated more frequently but it increases internet traffic.
+Lower values mean it gets updated more frequently but it increases internet traffic.

 ## Usage